 The detail contained in the book is disconnected from the character or plot development — it is there to world-build.
 While the world-building is fantastic — but since the world-building is disconnected from the character's personal growth I personally found the detail uninteresting.
 As the characters move through the world, Gibson stops to shove in more and more detail into each sentence, then the action resumes, we get a few more lines of dialogue, followed by more detail stuffed into the book.

 "If in the first act you have hung a pistol on the wall, then in the following one it should be fired.
 Otherwise don’t put it there."

 In this case, the plot of Neuromancer cannot simply keep up with the level of detail in the world-building — there is too much detail to be useful.
-This causes the reader to zone out, forget the detail that will be used, and get frustrated because they feel like the book is wasting their time — at least, that is how I felt.
+This causes the reader to zone out, forget the detail that will be used, and get frustrated because they feel like the book is wasting their time (at least, for me).

 The slang and vernacular of the book is incredibility difficult to keep pace with.
 Gibson doesn't provide an explanation of the meaning.
 Many of the words have entered into our modern vocabulary — cyberspace, matrix — but many of the words have not, or mean something different now, such as "microsoft".

 Some people may complain that the technology is archaic.
 While this is true — because our modern internet evolved into something much more complex than imagined in Neuromancer — I didn't necessarily have a problem with the archaic-ness.
 The reader must remember that the book was written in a specific point in time which influenced the future.
 Some writers theorise that Neuromancer brought about the internet as we know it.